tada-team/tdproto-sphinx/docs/chat_paths.rst

   :param contact_id: ID of the contact.
   :param message_id: ID of the message.
   :resjson boolean ok: True if no error occured.
-  :resjson object result: The :ref:`tdproto-Message` object.
+  :resjson object result: The :tdproto:ref:`Message` object.
   :status 200: No error.